County Vital Records Office Reference

 A family that chooses not to use the services of a funeral home must register the death directly with the Office of Vital Records.
 Please refer families to the Office of Vital Records Help Desk at 651-201-5970.

-A record of birth, death, or fetal death, that is not registered with the Minnesota Department of Health Office of Vital Records within one year of the birth, death, or fetal death, is considered 'delayed'.
+A birth, death, or fetal death, not registered with the Minnesota Department of Health Office of Vital Records within one year of the birth, death, or fetal death, is considered 'delayed'.

 'Delayed registrations' require supporting documentation and payment of a fee.
 Customers who need to file a delayed birth or death must contact the Office of Vital Records Help Desk at 651-201-5970 for forms and information.